 Seriously, if you read nothing else in this article, pay attention to what I’m going to tell you about the Pierce Stocking Scenic Drive, and especially outlooks 8 and 9.
 Shaped like a LeMans road racing circuit, Pierce Stocking Drive winds around itself like the entry road to Yosemite Park in California.

-The first stop is the Glen Lake Overlook, and my parents, son and I oohed and ahhhed the vistas from a solidly-constructed deck with signs telling of shipwrecks in the area and explaining the history and vegetation.
-Next is the Dunes Overlook, where you can take in a panoramic view of the North and South Manitou Islands, Pyramid Point, Sleeping Bear Bay, the Sleeping Bear Dunes, and more.
+The first stop is the Glen Lake Overlook, and my parents, son and I oohed and ahhhed at the vistas from a solidly-constructed deck with signs telling of shipwrecks in the area and explaining the history and vegetation.
+Next is the Dunes Overlook, where you can take in a panoramic view of the North and South Manitou Islands, Pyramid Point, Sleeping Bear Bay, the Sleeping Bear Dunes and more.

 Your second stop should be the Lake Michigan Overlook, where you can climb a small hill to get to the elevated deck 450 feet above Lake Michigan.
 On a clear day, you can see all the way to Empire Bluffs, which is four miles away, and maybe even Platte Bay nine miles away.
 From this point, you can’t see it, but know that Wisconsin is just 54 miles across that giant body of water we know as Lake Michigan, which is the fourth largest freshwater lake in the world.

-So who is Pierce Stocking, anyway?
 He was an outdoorsman and lumberman who fell in love with the views of the dunes and came up with the idea for this scenic roadway.
 Completed in 1967, the road was operated by Stocking himself until he passed away in 1976; in 1977, the road was incorporated officially into the Sleeping Bear Dunes National Lakeshore.

 Where’s the Best Place to Watch a Sunset in Northern Michigan